Holly Jones

 Where did you attend college and what degree(s) have you earned?

-B.S., UC Santa Cruz (double major in marine biology and ecology/evolution)
+B.S., University of California, Santa Cruz (double major in marine biology and ecology/evolution)

 M.Ph., Yale University